Getting a good night’s rest under stressful conditions is hard enough, but sleeping well during an ongoing pandemic can feel impossible some nights.

 As Dr. Drerup mentioned, a lot of stress comes from an upending of our daily routines.
 But, she adds, you can get some relief by creating a daily schedule and routine and sticking to it.
 “Try to keep a consistent bedtime and a consistent waketime no matter the day of the week,” she says.

-She adds that now that there’s some flexibility with work-from-home scheduling, you might decide to push your bedtime and waketime back a bit.
+She adds that now that with flexible work-from-home scheduling, you might decide to push your bedtime and waketime back a bit.
 “That’s okay,” she says, “If it fits with your schedule and you don’t have to change it around frequently, that’s fine.
 Consistency is key.”

-Making sure you get enough light exposure in the morning is an underrated part of our circadian rhythm and one that many people are missing with new morning work routines.
-“It’s a simple thing that happens when you go to the office in the morning, whether you’re in the car or walking into the office.
-But we’re not doing that as much anymore,” says Dr. Drerup.
+Making sure you get enough light exposure in the morning is an underrated part of our circadian rhythm and one that many people are missing with morning work routines.
+“It’s a simple thing that happens when you go to the office in the morning, whether you’re in the car or walking into the office,” says Dr. Drerup.

-Instead, many of us aren’t going outside at all in the morning, moving from bedroom to computer to start our workday or to help kids get ready for virtual school.
+Instead, many of us aren’t going outside at all in the morning, moving from bedroom to computer to start our workday.
 “The impact of not even having those kinds of daily activities, getting that light exposure, can negatively impact sleep,” she adds.

 Naps can be a good way to recoup some energy, especially if you work from home and can easily slide from office space to the couch or bed.
 “If people are home more often,” Dr. Drerup notes, “the temptation to nap might be stronger.”